keybittech/awayto-v2/app/landing/content/dev_guide.md

 ## [Basic Concepts](#basic-concepts)

 Awayto is for those seeking a web platform containing many features out of the box which can be further built upon.
 The core of the project was developed by a single person, with the intention of simplifying development and making constructs to enhance development.
 Quick feature development is a built-in, as many foundations to fast software development have already been designed and laid.

-It is assumed the developer is familiar with common web technologies like APIs and databases, as well as being proficient in Typescript and shell.
-One key goal of Awayto is to offer a fully featured development environment that can be easily tinkered with and controlled via configuration and scripting.
+If you're a novice developer and are interested in running everything yourself, you will be provided with step-by-step instructions on how to install, deploy, and expand a platform you control.
+Otherwise, it is assumed the developer is familiar with common web technologies like APIs and databases, as well as being proficient in Typescript and shell, if modifying the deployment system.
+Perhaps the largest underlying theme of Awayto is to offer a fully featured development environment that can be easily tinkered with and controlled via configuration and scripting.
 A basic CLI is provided to run commands, from first time setup to deploying, building, and scaling resources locally or in the cloud.

 This guide is intended to expose you to all the custom concepts used in Awayto.
 It is a system comprised of many technologies, and hopefully you will find the abstractions used to be helpful and assertive.
-Here we discuss those abstractions, how to use them, and their purpose in the greater scheme of web application development.
+Here we discuss those abstractions, how to use them, and their purpose in the scope of web application development.

 ## [What is Awayto?](#what-is-awayto)